opensearch-project/documentation-website/_query-dsl/specialized/index.md

 - `script`: Uses a script as a filter.

-- `script_score`: Lets you modify a subquery score by using a custom script.
+- `script_score`: Uses a script to provide a custom score for returned documents.

 - `wrapper`: Accepts other queries as JSON or YAML strings.